supposedly/nutshell/README.md

 In other words, with `var a={1,2}`, the sequence `a,a` can match `1,1` and `2,2` but **not** `1,2` or `2,1`, because the name `a` is
 *bound* to the first cellstate it matches.

-This behavior is intentional, but it comes with a side-effect: if the writer *should* wish for the above sequence to match `1,2` or
+This behavior is intentional, but it comes with a side-effect: if the writer *does* wish for the above sequence to match `1,2` or
-`2,1` without any of the binding, then they must define two separate variables, `var a={1,2}` and `var b=a`, writing the sequence as
+`2,1` without any of the binding, then they have to go and define two separate variables, `var a={1,2}` and `var b=a`, writing the sequence as `a,b`.
-`a,b`.

 This doesn't seem bad at all on a small scale.
 It's convenient to be able to do it both ways, after all.
 However, in nearly any large project, this forces each variable definition to be duplicated up to nine times (depending on the neighborhood, of